VitalyOlegovic/rss-for-reddit/README.md

 It posts links from each feed at most once per subreddit.

 It has a Spring Boot scheduler.
+To use crontab, see: https://www.raspberrypi.org/documentation/linux/usage/cron.md

 ## Similar projects: